leovct/zk-evm-prover-infra/README.md

   ...
   ```

-  To something like this, where we don't log the proof, only export cleaned proof to disk
+  To something like this, where we don't log the proof.

   ```bash
   $ cat /tmp/witnesses/20362226.witness.json.leader.out